England Football Online

 team notes: Keith Newton injured his right knee in a collision with Mihai Mocanu in the 47th minute (46.18).
 It took another twenty seconds before the referee allowed Harold Shepherdson on to attend to Newton.
 The right-back then attempted to run off the injury but collapsed again over a minute later (47:56) and was replaced by Wright whilst receiving further treatment.

-substitute notes: The 22nd substitute used by England since May 1950, Tommy Wright becomes the first England player to be used as a substitute in a Major Finals Tournament.
-He is the third competitive used substitute.
+substitute notes: The 22nd substitute used by England since May 1950, Tommy Wright becomes the first England player to be used as a substitute in a major finals tournament.
+He is the third competitive-used substitute.

 Peter Osgood is the twentieth different England player to be used as a substitute.